notnyt/beaglebone/README.md

 These examples will show the various ways to interact with the Beaglebones IO hardware.
 They will need to be executed as root in order to function correctly.

 ### GPIO
 The GPIO pins on the Beaglebone run at **3.3v**.
-Do not provide more than this voltage to any pin or you will risk damaging the hardware.
+Do not provide more than this voltage to any pin or risk damaging the hardware.

 GPIO pins have two modes, input and output.
 These modes are represented by the symbols **:IN** and **:OUT**.

-To initialize the pin **P9_11**, we pass the symbol for that pin and the mode to the **GPIOPin** constructor.
+To initialize the pin **P9_11**, pass the symbol for that pin and the mode to the **GPIOPin** constructor.

 ```ruby
 # Initialize pin P9_11 in INPUT mode